GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/recipes/intro/en.md

 # Intro

-The GraphQL API is a **productivity tool for interacting with data in your WordPress site**.
+The Gato GraphQL is a **productivity tool for interacting with data in your WordPress site**.
 Among others, it allows you to:

 - Query data to create headless sites
 - Expose public or private APIs